FireSparkt/eaglercraft-final/README.md

 ```
 ## Others

-- The server has built in DoS protection, reset it via typing 'eag-ratelimit reset' in the EaglercraftBungee console**
+- The server has built in DoS protection, reset it via typing 'eag-ratelimit reset' in the bungee console**

 - Rate limiting is possible, but [**a reverse proxy**](#Creating-a-Reverse-Proxy---NGINX) is required, and **[`forward_ip`](#NGINX-Configuration) needs to be configured to use rate limiting,** ***otherwise it will be disabled by default***